usm007/WDM/README.md

 # WDM — Windows Download Manager

-An IDM-style download manager for Windows, written in C# / WPF / .NET 8.
+An IDM-inspired no nonsense download manager for Windows, written in C# / WPF / .NET 8.

 - **Multi-threaded downloads** — dynamic segmentation with a shared chunk pool: the file is divided into small byte-range chunks that any worker thread can pick up as they finish, so slower segments don't idle threads.
 - **Pause / Resume** — the set of completed chunks is persisted to a `*.wdmstate` file next to the target; resuming skips chunks already on disk and continues from there, even across restarts.